AWS S3 Tables: turn big data into insights in one click

 Research

-I used internal AI tools to synthesize transcripts from 20+ enterprise customer interviews.
-The synthesis surfaced two target personas and their core pain points.
+While working with 1 researcher and 3 PMs, I used internal AI tools to synthesize transcripts from 20+ enterprise customer interviews, and the outcome revealed who we are designing for and their respective pain points.

 Target personas